oobanooba0/TFMG/README.md

 Dobberoonski - For teaching me about compound entities

+Loup&Snoop - For helping me with compound entities

 Mr.SmoothieHuman - for pointing me to the runtime docs, which i somehow missed because i am stoopid.

 notnotmelon - for helping me with the spidertron deployment mechanic.